- Discuss strategies to limit and reduce material variances

 - Mary can review procedures with the production staff.
 Mary may need to set some standard procedures, so all employees are doing things in the same way.
 She may need to spend time on the floor, watching the machines and people work, and noting areas of inefficiency.
 It might be good to get Ray in on this process as well, just in case there are equipment issues that need to be fixed.

 - Invest in newer or better equipment.
-This may be an option, if analysis shows that the efficiency of the new equipment will improve processes, reduce material or labor usage, improving the production process overall.
+This may be an option, if analysis shows that the efficiency of the new equipment will improve processes, reduce material or labor usage, and improve the production process overall.

 - Once the potential issues are identified, bring everyone together to discuss the findings, and determine if the material quantities budgeted are accurate, or need to be modified.

-Good systems in place from budgeting to purchasing to production are necessary to insure the best quality product is produced at the lowest cost.
+Good systems in place from budgeting to purchasing to production are necessary to ensure the best quality product is produced at the lowest cost.